saint-lascivious/munin-pihole-plugins/README.md

 ```
 ./munin-pihole-plugins --install
 ```
 Dependencies are checked and met using `dpkg-query` and `apt` respectively, you will be prompted before any unmet dependencies are installed.
-A copy of the munin-pihole-plugins script will also be installed on the host in /usr/local/bin by default.
+A copy of the munin-pihole-plugins script will be installed on the host in `/usr/local/bin` by default.
 The munin-pihole-plugins script directory can be configured, or munin-pihole-plugins script installation may be disabled entirely.

 ## Step Three: Wait
 * Wait, around five minutes